learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to use constructor functions for inheritance in JavaScript?
+## Q 13.8.
+How to use constructor functions for inheritance in JavaScript?

 Let say we have `Person` class which has name, age, salary properties and **incrementSalary()** method.